Alltel: History

+Wireless network technology

 Alltel's networks consisted of analog and digital systems operating primarily on the 850 MHz (3GPP2 Band Class 0) cellular band, much like Verizon Wireless.
 Native Alltel markets consisted of both analog (AMPS) and digital (CDMA) technologies.
 Virtually 100 percent of markets had been outfitted with 3G 1xEV-DO digital technology, which allows for additional battery life and faster download times when using Internet or BREW-based applications.
 Alltel posted a three phase turn down schedule in response to the FCC decision stating that by March 1, 2008 A and B side carriers are no longer required to support analog.
 The analog systems were retired by the end of 2008.
 While Alltel had not outlined its future path, merger partner Verizon Wireless had already announced plans to switch to GSM-based LTE.

-Network coverage
+Wireless network coverage

 There were Alltel-owned and -operated networks in parts of 6 states.
 Alltel utilized roaming agreements with competing providers to provide coast-to-coast service.
 Roaming agreements in the United States were primarily with Verizon and Sprint until the completion of the migration of all customers to the AT&T network.